 The Tennessee Lions Eye Center at the Vanderbilt Eye Institute offers care from routine eye exams to complex eye surgery for children and teens.
 Our doctors and nurses have years of special training and experience in eye care just for children.

 Children who do not have other health problems should have a vision screening at their annual physical.
-Other screenings may occur in day care or pre-school.
-If your child is referred from a screening, a doctor experienced in treating children’s eyes should evaluate him or her.
+Other screenings may occur in day care or preschool.
+A doctor experienced in treating children’s eyes should evaluate your child following a referral from a vision screening.

 Children's Surgery Guide